The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Open Questions and Future Directions

 \begin{question}[Hardness of Approximation] Assuming standard complexity theory assumptions ($P \neq NP$ or the Unique Games Conjecture), is it hard to approximate the Keychain Order Selection problem past 1/2? \end{question}

-This would imply a deep and concrete connection to MAS and showing a hardness of approximation past 1/2 would imply that Algorithm \ref{alg:order_half_approx} is optimal.
-However, a direct approximation-preserving reduction from MAS seems difficult as it is unclear how to incorporate the diagonal constraint into the MAS objective.
+This would imply a deep and concrete connection to MAS and showing a hardness of approximation past 1/2 would imply that our simple algorithm is optimal.
+However, a direct approximation-preserving reduction from MAS seems difficult as it is unclear how to construct a Keychain Order Selection instance that both mirrors a given MAS instance and enforces the diagonal constraint in the objective.
 On the other hand, and perhaps more interestingly: if additional structure of the Keychain Order Selection problem can be leveraged properly, it may be possible to break the $\frac12$OPT barrier.

 Another promising direction is in developing a PTAS when the problem is \textit{dense}: settings in which the value of the optimal solution is guaranteed to be at least $c \cdot m$ for some constant $c > 0$.
 Loosely speaking, it is easy to identify ``good'' keys to try in these settings: either each relevant key shows up many\footnote{By many here, we mean roughly $\Omega(m)$ times.} times (opportunity cost of skipping is low), or the key has a high probability of opening the lock (the opportunity cost of skipping is recognizably high).